Cool Boarders 3: Boarders and boards

 Unlike the previous games in the series, Cool Boarders 3 featured a vast number of playable characters, along with unlockable characters.
 At the start of the game, there are 13 different boarders with the chance to unlock 8 extra boarders upon beating the high scores.

 Cool Boarders 3 also included 11 different snowboards and a further 12 unlockable boards each modeled after real boards from snowboard companies such as Burton and Ride.

 Reception

-The game received above-average reviews according to the review aggregation website GameRankings.
+The game received mixed reviews according to the review aggregation website GameRankings.
 Famitsu gave it a score of 30 out of 40.

 In its review of Cool Boarders 3, GamePro magazine called the game the best installment of the series, noting an expanded set of stunts, a large number of characters and boards, high-quality graphics with detailed landscapes, and an energetic punk rock soundtrack.
 According to the critic, despite the challenging controls, the game successfully combines elements of simulation and arcade.

+In its first full month of release, Cool Boarders 3 was the seventeenth best-selling home console game in the United States.